-Thompson & Morgan - Herb - Lemon Balm - 500 Seed
+Thompson & Morgan - Vegetables - Herb Lemon Balm - 500 Seed

 A bushy herb, Lemon Balm resembles mint in appearance, with a strong lemon scent when rubbed.
 The leaves make a calming balm tea.
 It grows to the height of 50cm but can be trimmed.
 Lemon balm can be invasive and so is best grown in a pot/container.